 “It’s the least I can do for the boy of such a good friend of mine.
 I still think about all the times we had together.
 Your dad saved my life once, you know.”

 There’s another silence over the line.
 The atmosphere of the beach seems to sober up as Greed’s grin takes on a sorrowful inflection.

-“I won’t let him down, and I will get Chaos back for what he did to my family… you’re like a second father to me, Miles, thank you,” the man, apparently the planar sphere thief, says with a touched sigh.
+“I won’t let him down, and I will get Chaos back for what he did to my family… you’re like a second father to me.
+I don’t think I ever told you that,” the man says with a touched sigh.